-Description: Safe Route to School Program (SRTS): Funded by NJDOT and Highway Traffic Safety(HTS): Funded by HTS
+Description: Safe Route to School (SRTS) Program: Funded by NJDOT and Highway

+Traffic Safety (HTS): Funded by HTS

-Strategy: Safe Route to School Program (SRTS): Funded by NJDOT
+Strategy: SRTS Program: Funded by NJDOT

 Description: Today, fewer than 15 percent of all children walk to school.
-The SRTS program is designed to encourage more children to walk and bike to and from school to improve their health, reducetraffic, and improve air quality.
+The SRTS program is designed to encourage more children to walk and bike to and from school to improve their health, reduce traffic, and improve air quality.
 SRTS incorporates the Five E's, education, encouragement, engineering, enforcement and evaluation.
-Itaims to improve the built environment and increase opportunities for healthy physical activity for everyone.
+It aims to improve the built environment and increase opportunities for healthy physical activity for everyone.